SCHD Dividend Calculator

 Scenario 2: $50,000 today plus $500/month for 20 years

 Consider a hypothetical accumulation strategy: $50,000 starting capital, plus $500 per month added on a regular cadence for 20 years, all in SCHD.
-The calculator on this page can model this exactly — set Initial investment to $50,000, Extra contribution to $500, Contribution frequency to Monthly, time horizon to 20 years, and leave DRIP on.
+The calculator on this page can model this exactly — set Initial investment to $50,000, Extra investment to $500, Extra investment frequency to Monthly, length of investment to 20 years, and leave DRIP on.

 The mechanics: each month, the new $500 buys additional shares at the current price, which adds to the share count and therefore to next quarter's dividend.
 Quarterly, the dividend received from all accumulated shares is reinvested, adding more shares.
 Over 20 years this dual-track accumulation — DCA contributions plus dividend reinvestment — typically produces a portfolio that derives meaningful annual income from dividends alone, independent of any plan to sell shares.